 (1)P The value of Δcdev is specified as 10 mm.

-(3) The allowable reductions in Δcdev are as follows:
+(3) The reductions in Δcdev are as follows:

 where fabrication is subjected to quality assurance system, in which the monitoring includes measurements of the concrete cover, the allowance in design for deviation Δcdev may be reduced: 10 mm ≥ Δcdev ≥ 5 mm

-where it can be assured that a very accurate measurement device is used for monitoring an non conforming members are rejected (e.g. precast elements), the allowance in design for deviation Δcdev may be reduced: 10 mm ≥ ΔCdev ≥ 0 mm
+where it can be assured that a very accurate measurement device is used for monitoring an non conforming members are rejected (e.g. precast elements), the allowance in design for deviation Δcdev may be reduced: 10 mm ≥ Δcdev ≥ 0 mm

 (4) The values of k1 and k2 are specified as 40mm and 75mm respectively.